 Since internecine warfare is seldom good for business, one might wonder why the corporations would allow that kind of overlap.
 The answer was simply that the divisions were not managed by the same people.
 Lee Iacocca was responsible for the Ford division, not Lincoln-Mercury — if boosting his margins meant cutting Mercury’s throat, well, c’est la guerre.
 The same kind of thinking ran rampant in GM’s divisions, to their eventual cost.

-In 1977 Ford also applied the much-loved nameplate to its midsize models, creating the short-lived intermediate LTD II.
+In 1977, Ford also applied the much-loved nameplate to its midsize models, creating the short-lived intermediate LTD II.
 The full-size LTD soldiered on for a few more years as Ford advertising tried vainly to make a selling point of its undiminished girth.
 A downsized version, riding the now-familiar Panther platform, arrived for 1979.
-The trusty LTD nameplate survived until 1991, becoming the LTD Crown Victoria after 1986.
-By then its original luxury connotations had become rather diluted, but it still had its fans.
+It was renamed LTD Crown Victoria in 1983, when Ford also applied the LTD name to a new downsized Fox-platform model.
+By the time the trusty LTD name was finally retired in 1991, its original luxury connotations had become rather diluted, but it still had its fans.

 If the Ford LTD doesn’t exactly make sense to modern eyes — five hundred bucks for better upholstery and armrests? — we certainly can’t say that Iacocca was wrong about the tastes of the market.
 Even the most mundane econobox can be ordered with features that were once reserved for high-end luxury cars.
 Today, you can order leather upholstery on a Toyota Corolla, so perhaps we shouldn’t point too many fingers at the LTD and its “panty cloth”…